ABOUT SELF PUBLISHING

 - WEB SITES AND ARTICLES for small publishers, self-publishers and writers.

-- DIGITAL-COPYRIGHT is a discussion group
+- DIGITAL-COPYRIGHT is

 - WHY YOU SHOULD GET REGISTERED